benspratling4/SwiftPhoneNumberFormatter/README.md

 ### Options

 `PhoneNumber.Template.Options` is an `OptionSet` which represents categories of phone numbers.
 By using digit literals, a template may associate specific subsets of phone numbers as being assigned only for use in the specific categories.
 Some countries assign all mobile numbers in particular ranges.
-Others assign specific ranges as disallowed, such a the area code `666` in the US.
+Others assign specific ranges as disallowed, such as the area code `666` in the US.
 Most assign emergency numbers.
 While `PhoneNumber.Template.Options.allCases` includes all the options, the `PhoneNumber.Template.Options.default` includes numbers users would be allowed to have devices assigned, excluding .emergency, .forbidden and .entertainment options.